International Pandemic Response

 - Deployed telehealth and e-learning to support the COVID-19 response, in coordination with our U.S. Division.

 - Developed new District Health Information Software 2 (DHIS2) module for contact tracing.

 - Provided pre-deployment screening, in-country testing, quarantining, isolation, and medical services to ensure a safe work environment for Noble Energy EG Ltd. (a Chevron Company) staff.
-A total of 1,555 workers were received in quarantine that resulted in: 97% successful releases to work after quarantine; 99% successful releases to work after isolation; one successful medical evacuation; and zero fatalities.
+Nearly 4,800 workers were received in quarantine that resulted in: 97% successful releases to work after quarantine; 99% successful releases to work after isolation; one successful medical evacuation; and zero fatalities.

 Reducing the Spread of COVID-19 on Bioko Island

 Carolina Gutiérrez was a nurse at the primary hospital in Malabo, the capital city on Bioko Island, Equatorial Guinea, soon found herself on the frontline when cases of COVID-19 rapidly increased on the island in 2020.

 “The precarious situation of the Malabo hospital became increasingly apparent due to the insufficiency of medical staff and resources, which made me wonder what would become of this beautiful island once the pandemic hit in full force,” she said, reminiscing.

 In July 2020, Carolina was introduced to MCD Global Health, which had established its presence on Bioko Island since 2004 with the goal of eventually eliminating malaria from the island.

 “As soon as I began working [at MCD], I noticed a difference between [MCD] and my previous employer.
 That shift restored the joy and enthusiasm I had when I first arrived to the island,” she said.

 Madagascar and Benin